Using Perforce depots with Sourcegraph

 It's worthwhile to note some limitations of this process:

-- When syncing depots either git p4 or p4-fusion (recommended) are used to convert Perforce depots into git repositories so that Sourcegraph can index them.
+- When syncing depots p4-fusion is used to convert Perforce depots into git repositories so that Sourcegraph can index them.

 - Rename of a Perforce depot, including changing the depot on the Perforce server or the